garywill/linux-router/README.md

     -o <interface>          Specify an inteface to provide Internet from.
                             (Note using this with default DNS option may leak queries to other interfaces)
-    -n                      Do not provide Internet
-    --ban-priv              Disallow clients to access my private network
+    -n                      Do not provide Internet (See Notice 1) --ban-priv              Disallow clients to access my private network

     -g <ip>                 Set this host's IPv4 address, netmask is 24 -6                      Enable IPv6 (NAT)
+    --no4                   Disable IPv4 Internet (not forwarding IPv4).
+                            Usually used with '-6'
+                            (See Notice 1)
     --p6 <prefix>           Set IPv6 prefix (length 64) (example: fd00:1:2:3::)

     --dns <ip>|<port>|<ip:port>